 His feature screenplay, “God’s Thumbprint,” the story of an international gold-

-He was on the writing team of “Gold Fever,” the four-
+He was a writer of “Gold Fever,” the four-

 For director/producer, Fareed Al-